tommyettinger/anim8-gdx/README.md

     - ROBERTS, WOVEN, and WREN have a tilted grid pattern, approximately, of lighter or darker pixels.
 This can also sometimes look like scales, bubbles, or braids.
 WREN shows this artifact less noticeably than the others.
     - DIFFUSION and BURKES tend to have their error corrections jump around between frames, which looks jarring.
-      - BURKES has this less dramatically than DIFFUSION, and OCEANIC is meant to avoid this.
+      - BURKES has this less dramatically than DIFFUSION, and OCEANIC and SEASIDE are meant to avoid this.
     - CHAOTIC_NOISE has the opposite problem; it never keeps the same artifacts between frames, even if those frames are identical.
     - For very small palettes, OVERBOARD can have noticeable diagonal lines from the Burkes dither it is based on.
-So can BURKES, of course, but OCEANIC and SEASIDE do a good job at avoiding these.
+So can BURKES, of course, but OCEANIC and especially SEASIDE do a good job at avoiding these.

 You can set the strength of most of these dithers using PaletteReducer's, PNG8's, or AnimatedGif's `setDitherStrength(float)` methods (use the method on the class that is producing output).
 For NONE,